 Our SENCO will ensure that all SEND information is passed onto the next school to ensure that they are fully aware of any additional needs your child may have.
 Their individual needs will also be discussed with the transition workers during their visits.
 If school or parents/carers feel that additional transition is needed, this will be arranged.
 Please contact our Positive Futures Worker for more information.

 If your child joins our school during a Key Stage or mid-way through the academic year, systems are in place to aid their transition from their previous school.
 When you visit our school, you will be given a tour by our Head Teacher, Mrs Ryder, and your child will have opportunities to see their new classroom and meet their teacher.

-As part of our PSHCE and anti-bullying provision, we have a team of SMILES who help new children settle into school.
-A boy and girl from each class (Reception to Class 6) take on this role with support from Miss Luke and they act as a buddy to ensure new children can find their way around and have friends to play with.
-We also have a team of Mini Buds and a team of Play Leaders in Key Stage One who help children to find friends outside at playtimes and lunchtimes.
+As part of our PSHE and anti-bullying provision, we have a team of SMILES who help new children settle into school.
+Two children from each class (Reception to Class 6) take on this role with support from Miss Luke and they act as a buddy to ensure new children can find their way around and have friends to play with.
+We also have a team of KS1 Mini Buds and a team of Play Leaders who help children to find friends outside at playtimes and lunchtimes.